nsg-ethz/mini_internet_project/platform/README.md

 ## Some additional useful tools

 It can happen that a container crashes while the mini-Internet is running.
-For instance we have observed that the SSH containers sometimes fail if a student starta more than 100 processes in it (100 is the max number of processes that can run in this container).
+For instance we have observed that the SSH containers sometimes fail if a student starts more than 100 processes in it (100 is the max number of processes that can run in this container).
 It is a hassle to restart a container and connect it to the other containers according to the topology, thus the script `restart_container.sh` is automatically generated and can be used to reconnect a container to the other containers automatically.

 For instance if the container CONTAINER_NAME has crashed or has a problem, just run the following commands: